-In 2019 Sandy Brown celebrates 50 years of providing acoustics advice to the building industry.
+In 2019 Sandy Brown celebrated 50 years of providing acoustics advice to the building industry.

 Founded in 1969 by renowned jazz clarinettist, architect and acoustician Sandy Brown and fellow architect David Binns, the consultancy originally provided specialist architecture and acoustic design services.
 Over the years It has been instrumental in the development of building acoustics, becoming one of the world’s most experienced acoustic consultancies and the largest independent one in the UK.